RahulBirCodes/awesome-steam/content/science/index.fr.md

 ### Chemistry Simulations
 - [3DMolecules](https://apps.apple.com/app/id1639183447) - An interactive 3D molecule simulation designed to immerse students to the world of chemistry through a hands-on experience.
+- [PhET Interactive Simulations](https://phet.colorado.edu/en/simulations/filter?subjects=chemistry&type=html&sort=alpha&view=grid) - Interactive simulations covering common laboratory experiments and particle models of concepts.
+Teachers can “use the existing objective and open-response questions already provided and/or modify/create new questions.”
+Teacher directives are “kept to a minimum to encourage investigation.”

 ### Physics Simulations
 - [oPhysics](https://ophysics.com/index.html) - Growing collection of interactive physics simulations for every physics topic.
 - [The Physics Aviary](https://www.thephysicsaviary.com) - Interactive physics simulations for topics in AP Physics 1 and 2.
-- [PhET Physics](https://phet.colorado.edu/en/simulations/filter?subjects=physics&type=html,prototype) - Interactive physics simulations for physics topics across different grade levels.
+- [PhET Physics](https://phet.colorado.edu/en/simulations/filter?subjects=physics&type=html,prototype) - Interactive physics simulations for physics topics across different grade levels by PhET from the University of Colorado Boulder.
+- [A Free Particle](https://sites.google.com/view/afreeparticle/interactives?authuser=0) - Collection of interactive physics simulations and games explaining topics in newtonian mechanics by Michael Freeman.

+### Astronomy Simulations
+- [Scale of the Universe](https://scaleofuniverse.com/) - Interactive website to explore the size and scale of objects relative to each other.